abelsoares/dotfiles/README.md

 **Note:** If you edit the `brew/Brewfile` to install Xcode before adding the `thoughtbot/formulae/rcm` brew package, you can ignore this step.

+3 - Install dependencies

+Clone the [fasd](https://github.com/clvv/fasd) repo and `sudo PREFIX=$HOME make install`

-3 - Clone the repo:
+4 - Clone the repo:

 ```sh
 git clone https://github.com/abelsoares/dotfiles.git
 ```

-4 - Run `./install`.
+5 - Run `./install`.

-5 - After the install restart your system as some macOS setup may only happen after restart.
+6 - After the install restart your system as some macOS setup may only happen after restart.
 Some additional setup will happen after you restart your shell.